astrohart/MFR/MFR.Settings.Configuration.Providers/README.md

 ##### Summary

-Gets or sets the pathname of the projectFileRenamerConfiguration file.
+Gets or sets the pathname of the configuration file.

 <a name='P-MFR-Settings-Configuration-Providers-ConfigurationProvider-ConfigurationFilePathKeyName'></a>
 ### ConfigurationFilePathKeyName `property`